Abd al-Salam of Kware: Sokoto jihad and 1812 division of territories

 Usman's religious movement became increasingly popular, attracting followers from across the region.
 This began to worry the sarauta (ruling class) of Gobir, who grew more hostile toward the Shehu and his followers.
 When Abd al-Salam suspected that the Gobir king, Nafata, was planning an attack on him, he and his followers made a hijra out of the kingdom and established the settlement of Gimbana in Kebbi periphery around 1797.

-In 1803/4, Yunfa, Nafata's son and successor, sent a punitive expedtion to capture Abd al-Salam.
+In 1803/4, Yunfa, Nafata's son and successor, sent a punitive expedition to capture Abd al-Salam.
 Yunfa's forces, led by the Emir of Gummi, attacked Gimbana but failed to seize Abd al-Salam, who escaped to a nearby Fulani fortress allied with Usman.
 The Gobir forces sacked Gimbana and enslaved many of its remaining inhabitants.
 On their return, they were ambushed by some of Usman's followers, among whom is said were led by Usman's brother Abdullahi, who freed the captives.
 This angered Yunfa, who ordered Usman to leave Gobir with his family but without his wider community.
 Since this meant the Degel community would be forced back under state control or destroyed, Usman ultimately withdrew with all his followers to Gudu, just outside Gobir.

 Though tensions had long been rising between Sarkin Gobir Yunfa and Usman's community, the Gimbana affair is often cited as what started Usman's jihad, which lasted from 1804 until Yunfa was killed in 1808.
 Abd al-Salam was one of Usman's few prominent non-Fulani commanders during the jihad.
 When the new Caliphate came to rule vast territories, as Amir al-Mu'minin Usman divided authority among his leading commanders: the east went to his son Muhammad Bello, the west to his brother Abdullahi, the north under Ali Jedo, while the south was divided between his other son Muhammad Bukhari and Abd al-Salam, who was assigned seven villages in Gwandu, including Sabiyel (in present-day Aliero).

 Dissatisfied with his share, Abd al-Salam began to expand his authority by force.
 As an effective preacher and leader, he continued to attract followers and move beyond his allocated area.
 Abdullahi, who as Emir of Gwandu was supervising Abd al-Salam and his community, objected to these expansionist methods, which were causing considerable friction locally, and accused him of sedition.
 Abd al-Salam eventually apologised to Usman and was transferred to Sokoto under Bello's supervision.
 He was later permitted to establish the town of Kware in a fertile valley nearby and was eventually granted permission to fortify it.